Prince-Aslan/Frontend-Projects/README.md

 # Frontend-Projects
-This repo contains a bunch of frontend projects. #HTML, CSS, JAVASCRIPT, TYPESCRIPT, SASS etc
+This repo contains two frontend projects.
+Project  One was done with just HTML5
+Porject Two adds CSS3 to it

 ## My work here is still in progess